Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Server Admin, Scaling/__ .Scaling - DOCKER/__COMMON - Workflow - Self-Hosting Open Source Docker Apps - Reverse Proxy Gotchas.md

 	- Inside a `config.json` file (commonly in the root or a `config/` directory)
 	- Embedded in build tools like Webpack or frameworks like Vue, React, etc.
 	- Less often - inside the app code

+	To change a file inside the container (like a config file), refer to: [[Docker zContainer - Modify containerized files permanently]]

 - If **no**:
     The app can’t support subpath hosting without serious modifications — you’ll need to switch to a subdomain approach.